jiaguofang/b-plus-tree/README.md

 b-plus-tree
 ===========

-A Java-based B+ tree implementation for key-value store.
+A Java implementation of B+ tree for key-value store.

 More things need to be considered: